ejwillemse/BAN313/chapter9.md

 title_meta  : Case study 11
-title       : Case study 11 - Sensitivity analysis on queueing models (Part II) description : "In this case study we will do more formal sensitivity analysis the basic ATM queueing model."
+title       : Case study 11 - Sensitivity analysis on queueing models (Part II) description : "In this case study we will do more formal sensitivity analysis on the basic ATM queueing model."

 --- type:MultipleChoiceExercise lang:r xp:0 skills:1 key:8eaf7b9ebd
 ## Background